As Europe virus cases surge, UK plows on with its new normal | Health

 - United Kingdom

-Not for the first time in the pandemic, Britain is out of step with many of its neighbours.
+Not for the first time in the pandemic, Britain is out of step with many of its neighbors.
 But this time, it's happy to be different.

 "We are not behind Europe in this wave.
 They are behind us," said Paul Hunter, professor in medicine at the University of East Anglia.